bordoley/reactive-js/docs/interfaces/_disposable_.disposablevaluelike.md

 # Interface: DisposableValueLike <**T**>

-A Disposable that provides disposable semantics to an underlying resource.
+A `DisposableLike` that provides disposable semantics to an underlying resource.

 ## Type parameters